soumildatta/MD2PDF/README.md

 There are a few future updates planned that can improve upon this tool:
 * Syntax coloring in code blocks
 * Ignore non .md files inside a folder and process only the .md files
+* MD2PDF will be available through HomeBrew soon

-Feel free to suggest new features by opening an issue.
+Feel free to suggest new features or bugs by opening an issue.
+This project is open to contributions!